hyperion-rt/hyperion/docs/setup/setup_grid.rst

 where ``<grid_type>`` is the grid type being used, and ``dust`` is a dust file in HDF5 format specified either by filename, or as a dust object.
-See :doc:`../advanced/advanced` for more details about creating and using dust files.
+See :doc:`setup_dust` for more details about creating and using dust files.
 For example, if you are using a dust file named ``kmh.hdf5``, you can specify this with::